Online, Virtual and Classroom Courses

 This multiple choice exam is the first part of the assessment that learners tackle and is usually taken immediately after completion of the course material.
 This is regardless of whether you are learning online or in a classroom.
 The number of questions differs depending on your chosen study method but aside from this the style and difficulty of questions remains the same across all learning platforms.

 The second element of the assessment is the workplace risk assessment project.
 This IOSH Managing Safely project must be completed and handed in within two weeks after the short written exam and no later.
-Check what the deadline submission date is for your IOSH Managing Safely project with your course provider.
+Check the deadline of submission for your IOSH Managing Safely project with your course provider.

 IOSH Safety for Executives and Directors assessment